, October 11, 2024

 What was second?
 “Pray”.

-Advertising is bellwether.
+Advertising is bellwether

 Now advertising is an industry that lives on hope.
 It is the first industry to feel a recession, and the first to feel growth.
-When industry men are optimistic, regardless of the actual economic indicators, the advertising business grows.
+When industry leaders are optimistic, regardless of the actual economic indicators, the advertising business grows.

-When clients lose hope, regardless of the economic climate, the advertising budget is the first expense withdrawn.
+When clients lose hope, regardless of the economic climate, the advertising budget is the first expense item withdrawn.

 ADVERTISING IS BELLWHETHER.
 With the faintest whiff of dark days, advertising plans are the first to be postponed or put on ice.
 Photo by Storm Crypt via Flickr